xmartlabs/fountain/.github/pull_request_template.md

-Thank you for contributing to XlPaging.
+Thank you for contributing to Fountain.
 Before pressing the "Create Pull Request" button, please consider the following points:

   - [ ] Please give a description about what and why you are contributing, even if it's trivial.